About this Block

 |---|---|---|

-| Path | File Path | The source file. |
+| Path | Path | The source file. |

 | Units | Length Unit Enum | The units of the points in the source file. |

-| Scale | Scalar Field | A scale factor to apply to the source data. units can also be assigned with this input. |
+| Scale | Scalar Field | A scale factor to apply to the source data.
+Units can also be assigned with this input. |

 Outputs